Neurontin Capsules is a brand of medicine containing the active ingredient gabapentin.

 Tell your doctor or pharmacist if you notice anything else that is making you feel unwell.
 Other side effects not listed above may also occur in some people.

-Some of these side effects (for example, changes in thyroid function, structures of bones, high cholesterol or blood pressure) can only be found when your doctor does blood tests from time to time to check your progress.
+Some of these side effects (for example, changes in thyroid function, structures of bones, high cholesterol, levels of sugar in your blood or blood pressure) can only be found when your doctor does blood tests from time to time to check your progress.

 After taking Neurontin